debops/debops/docs/pki-realms.rst

 When all of the requests have been processed, Ansible copies the content of the directories to remote hosts.
-The content of the :file:`by-host/` directory is copied first and overwrite all files that are present on remote hosts, the :file:`by-group/` directory content is copied only when the corresponding files are not present.
+The content of the :file:`by-host/` directory is copied first and overwrites all files that are present on remote hosts, the :file:`by-group/` directory content is copied only when the corresponding files are not present.
 This allows the administrator to provide the shared scripts or private keys/certificates as needed, per host, per group or for all managed